 Hair dart

 Description on old index card: "4 hair arrows to hold the cap in place."
-The The spelling of the cultural attribution varies in the sources; on the old on the old index cards in the museum the designation "Bangua" is predominantly used.
+The spelling of the cultural attribution varies in the sources; on the old index cards in the museum, the term "Bangua" is predominantly used.
 The decorative part of the pin could be a representation of a stylised frog.
-The second spiral (eye) consists of a separate piece of iron that is pulled pulled through a hole in the main part and bent round.
-The other three hair arrows, including the spirals, consist of a single piece of iron. piece of iron.
+The second spiral (eye) consists of a separate piece of iron that is pulled through a hole in the main part and bent round.
+The three other hair arrows, including the spirals, consist of a single piece of iron.

 This content was machine-translated